Hardwood Floor Gaps & Cracks

 During winter months complaints usually start trickling in.
 Often it's a floor owner concerned with new hardwood floors separating or gapping.
 "They weren't there in the summer."
 Solid 3/4" hardwoods will expand and contract with seasonal changes in moisture.
 This is especially noticeable with site finished floors whose final appearance after the work has been done is near flawless.

 Gapping occurs when wood floors lose their moisture content.
 Several factors can lead to its cause.
 By examining it from a layman's view; even though the hardwood is no longer living and growing, it contains cells that still take on and lose moisture with changes in relative humidity.
+The example to the right shows a nickel sized gap.

 What Time Of The Year It Was Installed - Conditions